 In response to the US federal immigration ban of 2017, Michelle organized and led #NoBan: an orchestral protest concert with an aptly-named ad-hoc ensemble PROTESTRA to raise donations for refugee aid organizations.
 In 2020, PROTESTRA formally incorporated as a non-profit with the mission of raising awareness about social justice and societal issues through the lens of classical music.
 The group announced its first season and held its first virtual benefit concert in September 2020, A Concert for Black Lives, which reached more than three thousand viewers and raised donations for organizations that work towards racial equity.
 A featured performance on the concert included a virtual orchestral rendition of Florence Price's Symphony No. 4 mvt II "Andante Cantabile," which has independently reached ten thousand viewers online.
 In addition to her recent work as the founder and Artistic Director of PROTESTRA, Michelle is also a co-creator of the new initiative Girls Who Conduct, which provides conducting courses for young women and non-binary musicians in an effort to work towards gender parity on the conducting podium.

-Upcoming engagements include serving as Resident Music Director for the 2021-22 season with City Lyric Opera and further collaboration with Juilliard Opera.
+Upcoming engagements include serving as cover conductor for Missy Mazzoli's Proving Up at Lyric Opera of Chicago, assisting The Merry Wives of Windsor with Juilliard Opera, and serving as Resident Music Director for the 2021-22 season with City Lyric Opera.

 Michelle completed graduate conducting studies at the Peabody Conservatory and counts Marin Alsop, Joseph Colaneri, Gustav Meier, and Markand Thakar among her mentors.